History of writing in Vietnam: Chữ Quốc ngữ

-Vietnamese in Latin script, called Chữ quốc ngữ, is the currently-used script.
+Vietnamese in Latin script, called chữ Quốc ngữ, is the currently used script.
 It was first developed by Portuguese missionaries in the 17th century, based on the pronunciation of Portuguese language and alphabet.
-For 200 years, chu quoc ngu was mainly used within the Catholic community.
-However, during French administration, the alphabet was further modified and then later made a part of compulsory education in 1910.
+For 200 years, chữ Quốc ngữ was mainly used within the Catholic community.
+However it was mainly used a tool for missionaries to learn Vietnamese.
+The main script for Vietnamese Catholic texts was chữ Nôm.
+During French administration, the alphabet was further modified and then later made a part of compulsory education in 1910.

-Meanwhile, the use of classical Chinese and its written form chu Hán started to decline.
-At this time there were briefly four competing writing systems in Vietnam; chữ Hán, chữ Nôm, chữ quốc ngữ, and French.
-Although the first romanized script chữ quốc ngữ newspaper, Gia Dinh Bao, was founded in 1865, Vietnamese nationalists continued to use chữ Nôm until after the First World War.
+Meanwhile, the use of chu Hán and chữ Nôm started to decline.
+At this time there were briefly four competing writing systems in Vietnam; chữ Hán, chữ Nôm, chữ Quốc ngữ, and French.
+Although Gia Định Báo, the first Vietnamese newspaper in chữ Quốc ngữ, was founded in 1865, Vietnamese nationalists continued to use chữ Nôm until after the First World War.

-After French rule, chữ quốc ngữ became the favored written language of the Vietnamese independence movement.
+After French rule, chữ Quốc ngữ became the favored written language of the Vietnamese independence movement.

-BBC journalist Nguyễn Giang noted that while the early Christian missionaries are credited with creating the Vietnamese alphabet, what they did wasn't unique or difficult and would have been done later without them had they not created it.
+BBC journalist Nguyễn Giang noted that while the early Christian missionaries are credited with creating the Vietnamese alphabet, what they did was not unique or difficult and would have been done later without them had they not created it.
 Giang further stated that the main reason for the popularisation of the Latin alphabet in the Nguyễn dynasty (the French protectorates of Annam and Tonkin) was because of the pioneering efforts by intellectuals from French Cochinchina combined with the progressive and scientific policies of the French government in French Indochina, that created the momentum for the usage of chữ Quốc ngữ to spread.
-Giang stated that the Tonkin Free School only removed the stigma against using chữ Quốc ngữ for the Nguyễn dynasty elites, but didn't actually popularise it.
+Giang stated that the Tonkin Free School only removed the stigma against using chữ Quốc ngữ for the Nguyễn dynasty elites, but did not actually popularise it.